Home Federal is committed to protecting you and your accounts from criminal activity and financial fraud.

 - We will never request personal information in response to an email, or in an unsecured email.
 If you receive this type of email, consider it a scam and ignore.

 - While email is a very convenient way to contact us, it is not secure and information sent in an email may be compromised.
 Never email us (or anyone else) your tax identification number or account numbers.
 If you want to provided some of this information for reference, please only provide the last 4 digits of your tax ID number or account number.
-Should you need to send full tax ID or account information (or if we need to send it to you), please always use our secure email system.
+Should you need to send full tax ID or account information (or if we need to send it to you), please always use secure email.

 - Home Federal does not use pop-up windows to request account information.
 If you see this, consider it a scam.